pawelkrystkiewicz/sensor-status-read/README.md

 Sensor status read
 ======
 This repo holds solution to following problem:
-_Extract status from XML file fetch by GET method from remote sensor._
+_Extract status from XML file fetched with GET method from remote sensor._
 Given were:
   * Sensors' MAC adresses,
   * URL to sensors' hub,